SaeedBaig/SaeedBaig/README.md

 - Your best friend in documentation and worst nightmare in code reviews
-- lives for the latest language features
+- Lives for the latest language features
 - DRYs code for fun
 - Will quote 'Clean Code' to you